chriscremer/TPL/README.md

 ### Are there ways to exploit the algorithm?
 - Possibly, but we can adjust it throughout the season to address any issues we encounter.
 In general, the optimal strategy will be to bid what each player is worth.

+### How can we add special trade rules each week?
+- We could add special bidding rules each week, for example:
+  - Bid the same amount for three of the players on your team.
+  - Bid the max value for five players in the league.
+  - Have half your team be above some value, and the other half below that value.

 <br>
 <br>